 A business plan for a mobile app should only be developed once a first prototype has been developed and there is some first data available on the kind of traction the mobile app receives.
 Preparing a business plan earlier does not really make sense, as there are simply too many unknown factors which you cannot control.

 A good mobile app business plan is not only used as a sales document to attract funding from investors, but much more can serve as a key tool to review the business strategy to develop the app further (strategic review).

-This Financial Model for Mobile Apps provides an easy way to forecast the financial performance for an App sold in the App Stores and deriving revenues from paid downloads, advertisement and subscriptions.
+This Financial Model Template in Excel provides an easy way to forecast the financial performance for a Mobile App or…

 The SaaS financial model template offers a framework in preparing a 5 to 10-year financial plan for a Software as…